European Carry-On Size Rules Explained (2026)

 Quick Notes Before You Fly

-Most budget airlines only allow an under-seat bag unless you pay for overhead space.
+Check what your fare includes.
+Many European fares only allow an under-seat bag unless you pay extra for an overhead carry-on.

 carry On Sizes by Airline